nadimkobeissi/mkbsd/README.md

 MKBSD accesses publicly available media through the Panels app's own API.
 It doesn't do anything shady or illegal.
 The real problem here is Panels and MKBHD's complete inability to provide a secure platform for the artists that they're ~~exploiting~~ working with.
 Any other app could have avoided the issues that make MKBSD possible had it been engineered competently.

+### Q: Does MKBHD ever mention any of the Genocides committed by companies he reviews products for?

+MKBHD has not made any statements on Google's role in the genocide in Palestine funded by the US and carried out by Israel https://www.aljazeera.com/news/2024/4/23/what-is-project-nimbus-and-why-are-google-workers-protesting-israel-deal
+MKBHD has never mentioned the fact Apple and Google are some of the richest companies in the world ran by Billionaires like Tim Cook that use slave labour https://apnews.com/article/apple-iphones-congo-blood-minerals-b1f20aa7bd3a3f4f8cf7fcde19c6f053 https://fortune.com/2020/12/14/apple-iphone-india-factory-workers-protest-attack/

 ## License

 ```